Tag Archive | gratitude

 I was never, ever going to be a writer.
 Never.
 I was going to be a doctor very briefly, until I realized that doctoring was the reason my mom didn’t get home until 8:00 every night.

 I probably entertained some vague thoughts of geology or mining engineering, but those were quelled by the 3-foot tall poison ivy my dad casually pointed out on a field trip to look at interesting rocks (“Yep.
 Right over there by those rocks.
 No, not those rocks.
 The other ones.
 No, the ones to the left.
 Nope, not those.
 Even more left.”).
-Molly intends to carry on that proud family tradition by pursuing a career as a rock scientist who’s also a fairy princess and possibly Katy Perry.
+Kid2 intends to carry on that proud family tradition by pursuing a career as a rock scientist who’s also a fairy princess and possibly Katy Perry.
 Note to self: Purchase stock in calamine lotion.

 From a long time I was going to be a marine biologist, until I learned that I could never get a scuba licence because of my asthma.
 “Glub,” went that dream down the drain.